 If any Board member appears to be in conflict with the Ethics Statement above, they will be asked to meet with the Policy Committee to discuss the issue.
 The Policy Committee will make a recommendation to the full Board based on their findings.

-I, \\\\\, agree to abide by the Trustee Ethics Statement for the duration of my term.
+to abide by the Trustee Ethics Statement for the on